What is Thought Leadership?

 It all boils down to credibility.

 Credibility is “the quality of being trusted and believed in.”
-By building credibility, your brand is really building trust – with readers of that publication, but more importantly with potential customers.
+By building credibility, your brand or communications agency is really building trust – with readers of that publication, but more importantly, with potential customers.
 Thought leadership builds trust and credibility due to the source.
 Readers of trade publications, business outlets and other media entities trust the editorial processes of these publications, and trust that the information they’re telling is true.
+This is where a communications agency can be a key partner – but more on that later.

 This same tenet holds true for so much more than just awards.
 If potential customers see your brand’s experts speaking on a topic around your business in any reputable publication, this is a building block for your organizations outside credibility.